CraigClem/Client/README.md

  Challenges

- - Initially switching from Javascript to Python to create the backend.
+ - Initially switching from JavaScript to Python to create the backend.
  - We were struggling to display our users data on the the UserCard which was due to us using undercores in our naming of fields - this caused the an issues when we came to stringyfy the data correctly.

  ## Lessons learned